The wayward Wizards’ slide continues with a lopsided loss to the Heat

 From there, Miami opened the final period with seven straight points, and the competitive part of the game was over.

 The Heat was efficient on offense throughout and finished the night shooting 56.6 percent.
-It added an 18-for-32 effort (56.3 percent) from behind the three-point line.
+It added an 18-for-32 effort (56.3 percent) from the three-point line.

+“Some of them were easy looks,” Wizards Coach Wes Unseld Jr. said.
+“I think we gave up six just kind of walk-in threes, and that was kind of a priority for us. ...
+That can’t happen.”

 Adebayo scored a game-high 21 points to go with seven rebounds and four assists.
 Butler finished with 19 points, four assists and three rebounds, and Gabe Vincent chipped in 16 points and eight assists off the bench.

 Kispert matched a career high with 20 points, and Montrezl Harrell had 13.
-Aaron Holiday put up 14 points, Kyle Kuzma finished with 12, and Rui Hachimura had 11.
+Aaron Holiday put up 14 points, Kuzma finished with 12, and Rui Hachimura had 11.

+“Just finding other ways to have an impact, whether that’s offensive rebounding or cutting or spreading the floor,” said Kispert, who was disappointed by his 1-for-6 shooting from long range.
+“I got one to go tonight, and that felt really good.
+So I’m going to try to build on that.”

 Here’s what else to know about Monday’s loss: